LudgerHentschel/cbaseline/README.md

 The weighted backgrounds are conceptually superior to the unweighted backgrounds but SHAP does not natively support them, at this time.

 In addition, the baselines can be supplied to any feature attribution method that accepts baseline distributions.
-For example, integrated gradients feature attributions may able to use weighted baseline distributions,
+For example, integrated gradients feature attributions may able to use weighted baseline distributions, In particular, [TreeIG](https://github.com/LudgerHentschel/treeig) offers integrated gradients for tree models relative to weighted baseline distributions.

 ## Why prediction-neutral backgrounds?